ferreira-tb/tauri-store/docs/src/guide/persisting-state.md

 ## Save on change

-If there's a need to save a store whenever its state changes, you can enable the [`saveOnChange`](https://docs.rs/tauri-plugin-pinia/latest) option when defining the store.
+If there's a need to save a store whenever its state changes, you can enable the <DocsTs path="interfaces/StoreOptions.html#saveonchange">`saveOnChange`</DocsTs> option when defining the store.

 <div class="tauri-plugin-pinia">